UniversalRobots/Universal_Robots_ROS_Driver/README.md

 # ur_moden_driver

-The new driver for the UR3/UR5/UR10 robot arms from universal robots.
-It is designed to replace the old driver transparently, while still improving on some issues as well as giving the posibility for use ros_control with new setups.
+A new driver for the UR3/UR5/UR10 robot arms from Universal Robots.
+It is designed to replace the old driver transparently, while solving some issues, improving useability as well as enabling compatability of ros_control.

 ## Improvements

+* A script is only running on the robot while a trajectory is actually executing.
+This means that the teach pendant can be used to move the robot around while the driver is connected.

 * The driver exposes the same functionality as the previous ur\_driver: